ReStartQ/anicour/RunOrInstall.md

 1) Ensure that you have node and npm installed on your computer.
 You can check if they are installed by typing npm -v and node -v.
 This will return the version number indicating whether or not you have them installed.
 2) Get the node_modules.zip and Source code.zip from the repository release
-3) Extract both in a new folder and open the terminal in that folder and type the following command, npm start.
+3) Extract both of the .zip files into a new folder.
+Open the terminal in the folder where you extracted the .zip files into.
+Then type the following command, npm start.
 4) The app is up and running with devtools enabled.